Sonoma County's olive harvest under way

 It is typical for olive trees to have large crops following light years, but the difference between this year and last was pronounced, Cohn said.

 “Last year, we had none.
 This year we have tons and we don't need it all,” Cohn said.
 “That's agriculture.
 It's hardly ever just right.”

 Cohn's 450 picholine olive trees date to the late 1880s, and many have grown far taller than those found in modern commercial olive operations.
 So instead of shaking the trees with machines, which would send the small olive variety flying in every direction, workers are using long wooden poles to whack the branches.

-"It's hard work," said Felipe Martinez, who supervised about 25 workers harvesting at B.R.
+“It's hard work,” said Felipe Martinez, who supervised about 25 workers harvesting at B.R.
 Cohn.
-Martinez, who works at Olive Farm nursery in Sonoma, said that in the past when he worked the harvest, his back muscles would ache for days from the labor of repeatedly swinging the wooden pole.
+Martinez, who works at Olive Farm nursery in Sonoma, said in the past when he has worked the harvest, his back muscles would ache for days from the labor of repeatedly swinging the wooden pole.

 With every blow from the workers, a hail of black, purple and green olives falls onto 100-foot-long plastic tarps.
 After removing the leaves and branches and sorting the fruit, the olives are taken to McEvoy Ranch in Petaluma to be mashed into the paste from which extra virgin olive oil will be extracted.

 It's an expensive process and not a terribly profitable one, even with the light, flavorful oil prized by chefs fetching $25 for a 220-ml bottle, Cohn said.
 The property's trees, which line the driveway and encircle the bucolic Sonoma Valley winery, can produce just 200 cases of oil.

 (You can reach Staff Writer Kevin McCallum at 521-5207 or email@example.com.
 On Twitter @citybeater)